Talking about Stress at Work by Graham Howes

 Graham Howes Advanced Hypnotherapist and NLP Practitioner Stress Management

 About Graham Howes: I was in Harley Street as a Hypnotherapist but am mainly in Ipswich Suffolk.
 I can offer onsite visits for Businesses for a wide range of bespoke interventions.
-I was also a Professional Actor and still Teach, Direct Theatre Shows and Write Plays with one hopefully going on a National Tour soon.
+I was also a Professional Actor and still Teach, Direct Theatre Shows, and Write Plays with COME DANCE WITH ME going on a National Tour soon.